- TypeScript 47%

 4.1 Runtime environment variables

-TURN_SECRET: HMAC key used by the embedded relay for TURN-style credentials.
+TURN_SECRET: required HMAC key used by the embedded relay for TURN-style credentials.
 Generate it once withopenssl rand -hex 32.
+The backend now fails closed at startup if this is missing or blank.
 Do not commit it.CATCHUP_RELAY_PORT: TURN bind port inside the container.
 Default3478.CATCHUP_TURN_ENABLE_TCP: advertise and serve TURN over TCP on the same port.
 Default1.TURN_HOSTS: optional comma-separated TURN hostnames advertised to the browser.
 For single-VPS deploys, leaving this unset is fine because the backend derives the host fromCATCHUP_DOMAIN.STUN_SERVERS: optional comma-separated STUN URLs.
 Defaults to empty so the app stays self-sovereign and uses only the embedded relay unless you explicitly opt into extra STUN infrastructure.

 5. Deploy nginx for meet.example.com